Zhengdong New Area: Rapid growth

 However, in the following years, Zhengdong New Area experienced substantial growth.
 Throughout the mid-2010s, several regional headquarters of banks moved in and the area has begun to fill up with residents.
 In September 2012, the Zhengzhou East railway station opened in the new area, linking it to China's high speed rail network.
 In 2013, Zhengdong was also connected to Line 1 of the Zhengzhou Metro.
 Two more lines connecting Zhengdong with the center of Zhengzhou are under construction.

 In 2015, Zhengdong's government reported the new area's population to be 1,150,000, far above the 800,000 total projected in 2010.
 They also reported that Zhengdong's gross domestic product ballooned to 26.2 billion renminbi, more than double their 2010 projection of 10.4 renminbi, and experienced an annual increase in gross domestic product of 25%.

 Tales of Zhengdong's rapid growth were corroborated by a number of major media outlets.
 In May 2015, the South China Morning Post reported that about 150 financial institutions moved into the new area, such as HSBC, People's Bank of China, Bank of China, and Agricultural Bank of China.
 The publication declared that "Zhengdong is not a ghost city anymore".

-In a 2021 article praising Zhengdong as "an example of how well things can go for a ghost city," Bloomberg News suggests that "favorable government policies for businesses" attracted many large industries to Zhengdong, prompting the new area's growth.
+In a 2021 article describing Zhengdong as "an example of how well things can go for a ghost city," Bloomberg News suggests that "favorable government policies for businesses" had attracted large pharmaceutical and auto industries to Zhengdong, prompting the new area's growth.
+They noted that the district's economy has grown at an annual rate of 25% from 2013 to 2018, and the population has grown 27.5% from 2019 to 2020, and that property prices have become "tenfold over the past decade".